molmod/psiflow/docs/execution.md

 ```
 Check out the [configs](https://github.com/molmod/psiflow/tree/main/configs) directory for more example configurations.

-### Manual
-Containerized execution is of course optional; users are free to provide their own environments
-in which psiflow tasks need to execute in case they want full control over the specific
-versions of each of the pieces of software.
+For people who chose to install psiflow and its dependencies [manually](installation.md#manual),
+there's no need to define custom Parsl Launchers.
+Instead, they need to care that all manually installed packages can be found by each of the workers;
-Parsl providers typically have an optional `worker_init` argument which can be used to
+this is possible using the `worker_init` argument of Parsl providers, which can be used to
 activate specific Python environments or execute `module load` commands.